Auckland explosion: Two construction workers lie critically injured in hospital

 "We are a tight team and our thoughts are with the injured workers and their whānau."

-The company couldn't comment on today's events until the incident investigation was completed.
+The company couldn't comment on Friday's events until the incident investigation was completed.

 A union leader called for a "full investigation" into the incident, saying "every New Zealander deserves to know they will be safe at work".